ZeroaNinea/Angular-Complete-Course/jasmine-karma-documentation/README.md

 **Username:** admin
 **Password:** pass

+`kubectx` is needed to work with namespaces.
 Install Scope and `kubectx` with the PowerShell:

 ```sh
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser